JianjunTan-Beijing/LPI-CSFFR/README.md

 Predicting lncRNA-protein interactions by combining serial fusion with feature reuse

-we proposed a computational method LPI-MFC to predict lncRNA-protein interactions from sequences, secondary structure, and physicochemical property, which made use of deep learning CNN and further improve its performance using feature reuse strategy.
+we proposed a computational method LPI-CSFFR to predict lncRNA-protein interactions from sequences, secondary structure, and physicochemical property, which made use of deep learning CNN and further improve its performance using feature reuse strategy.

 # Dependency: